greim/gen/src/chapters/02-for-of.md

 ## A new twist

-In the first chapter, we learned about tradeoffs between the *pull* and *push* models for consuming collections.
-However, ES6 introduces a new twist on the pull model that we failed to take into account: the for/of loop.
+In the first chapter, we learned about tradeoffs between *pull* and *push* mode for consuming collections.
+However, ES6 introduces a new way of looping that we failed to take into account: the for/of loop.

 ## Yay for/of loops!